HawiCaesar/stagehand-example-claudeai/README.md

-# Experimenting browser automation with Stagehand
+# Experimenting: Browser automation with Stagehand
 With this repo I am using branches.
 The README will include branches trying out various browser automation ideas, the prompt used eventually, and video showing it in action.

 ## The main branch